redox-os/website/content/news/rsoc-2025-fdtbl.md

 ## Separating File Tables
 Separating file tables is another important feature that I have implemented in Redox OS.
 The current file descriptor table in Redox OS is a single table that contains all FDs, including those for relibc's own purpose.
 The separation is very simple, we just need to add a new `FdTbl` struct that contains two vectors of FDs.
 The first vector is `posix_fdtbl`, which is a conventional file table that is according to the POSIX requirements.
-All FDs will be inserted into the lowest available slot. the second vector is `upper_fdtbl`, which is reserved over `1 << (usize::BITS - 2)` bits and is not according to the POSIX requirements. e.g.) Fds can be insterted contiguously.
+FDs are inserted into the lowest available slot.
+The second vector, `upper_fdtbl`, is reserved over `1 << (usize::BITS - 2)` bits and is not according to the POSIX requirements. e.g.) Fds can be insterted contiguously.
 Currently, the bulk FD passing is supporing the `upper_fdtbl`, so you can receive the FDs to also the `upper_fdtbl` by using the `CallFlags::FD_UPPER`.

 ### Why do we need to separate file tables?
 Currently separating file tables is not used in Redox OS, but it is a preparation for future features.
-For example, we currently working on the namespace management in Redox OS, which will modify the `open` function to a wrapper of `openat(NAMSPACE_FD, PATH)`.
+For example, we are currently working on the namespace management in Redox OS, which will modify the `open(PATH)` function to a wrapper for `openat(NAMSPACE_FD, PATH)`.
 We can use the `upper_fdtbl` to store the namespace FDs, which is invisible from the user programs.

 ## Conclusion
-In conclusion, I was allowed to participate a lot of things in Redox OS as a RSoC student, and I've learned a lot about the Redox OS and microkernel internals.
+In conclusion, I had the opportunity to participate in many aspects of Redox OS as an RSoC student, and I've learned a lot about the Redox OS and microkernel internals.
-The participation in RSoC has been a great experience for me, and I am grateful for the opportunity to contribute to Redox OS.
+Participating in RSoC has been a great experience for me, and I am grateful for the opportunity to contribute to Redox OS.
 I will continue to contribute to Redox OS.
 I may write a post about the namespace management in Redox OS in the future, so please stay tuned!
 I would like to thank the Redox OS community for their support and guidance throughout this project!
 Thank you for reading this post, and I hope you found it informative and interesting.